lindgr3n/breeze-sveltekit/README.md

 ### Authentication Hook

 Authentication of the user is done via the `hooks` file to check if the provided cookies is valid.
 Here we also check if the route accessed is a guest route or a protected route.
-By setting the user in the `getSession` we can access it in each page by the context `load` method to check if we are allowed to access this route together with .
+By setting the user in the `getSession` we can access it in each page by the context `load` method to check if we are allowed to access this route together with the guest flag.
 This also makes us take advantage of SSR the page with correct user information.

 ## Security Vulnerabilities

-Please review [our security policy](https://github.com/laravel/breeze-next/security/policy) on how to report security vulnerabilities.
+Please review the [security policy](https://github.com/laravel/breeze-next/security/policy) on how to report security vulnerabilities.

-## License

-Breeze SvelteKit is open-sourced software licensed under the MIT license.